 What does a journalist do?

-Journalists investigate issues, generate and develop story ideas, gather information through methods and techniques such as interviews, research, and observation, and then write their stories – no matter which platform they work on.
-The media has changed dramatically over the years and journalists have to know a lot more these days.
-As a result of media convergence, they have to continuously think of how they can tell a story on different levels and in different formats.
-They also have to be familiar with technology and be able to deliver news across various platforms.
-This means they should be able to take photographs, shoot video for online reporting and use social media in the course of their work.
-Radio and television journalists often have to read and present the news on top of their reporting duties, while print (and online) journalists need to know how to edit stories and design pages, especially in a community news environment.
-Corporate journalists work for organisations where they produce in-house news publications – using the same skills as journalists working in commercial news.
+Journalists tell people what is happening in the world around them, about things that matter.
+They investigate issues, generate and develop story ideas, gather information through methods and techniques such as interviews, research, and observation, and then create stories – for printed or digital publications or for broadcast on television, the radio or via podcast.
+The media world has changed dramatically in recent years and is still changing.
+Journalists have to know a lot these days – they need to think of how they can tell a story on many different platforms.
+This means they have to be familiar with constantly changing technology.
+They should be able to take photographs, shoot video for online reporting and use social media to distribute their stories.
+Radio and television journalists often have to read and present the news in addition to their reporting duties, whereas word journalists need to know how to edit stories and design pages for online and print use.
+There is also a growing demand for community news.
+Corporate journalists work for organisations where they produce in-house news publications – using the same skills as journalists working in the regular news environment.

 Where can you work?

-Journalists can work in print, broadcast (radio and television) and digital media (online and social media).
-They may choose to work for a news organisation as a staff writer or reporter, or be independent as a freelance journalist.
+Journalists can work in print, broadcast (radio and television) and digital media (online news platforms and social media).
+They may choose to work for a news organisation as a staff writer or reporter, or be independent as a freelance journalist or even as a news influencer.
 Journalists can also use their skills in other communication fields.
 Possible jobs include:

 - Community media journalist